 In a Ponzi scheme, fraud is committed by organizers who promise to invest money and generate high returns.
 Instead, they fund returns to existing investors through funds collected from new investors.
 Essentially, the only way for any investor to make money is if more investors are continually recruited.

-Madoff had managed to hold the fraud together for decades thanks to “elaborate account statements and a deep reservoir of trust from his investors and regulators” (NYT).
+Madoff managed to hold the fraud together for decades thanks to “elaborate account statements and a deep reservoir of trust from his investors and regulators,” according to The New York Times.